 And what usually happens in this scenario is that the stress of the situation overwhelms the logical brain, and the emotional and/or physical parts take over.

 So as you can see, understanding and managing the physical and emotional parts of your brain is very often the key to excellence in the open water.
-And as we continue with the Winter Swimming Series, we’ll re-visit this concept often.
+And as we continue learning more about managing and mastering winter swimming we’ll re-visit this concept often.